 Day 6: After a last morning birdwatching on the slopes of the volcanoes, we’ll drive to Ciudad Colima, capital of the state of Colima.
 The thorn forest near town is home to several interesting species, and we’ll stay out after dark in search of Balsas Screech-Owl and Buff-collared Nightjar.
 Night in Ciudad Colima.

 Day 7:We’ll spend today on the hillsides above Ciudad Colima, where birds we’ll be seeking include Lesser Roadrunner, Gray-crowned Woodpecker, Flame-colored Tanager and Golden, Dwarf, and Black-capped Vireos.
 Night in Ciudad Colima.

 Day 8: After a morning around Ciudad Colima we’ll depart for colorful Manzanillo, Mexico’s most important Pacific Coast port.
 We’ll arrive at our hotel in mid-afternoon, when the beach or pool may prove irresistible.
 Night in Manzanillo.

 Day 9: The tour concludes this morning in Manzanillo.

-This tour is limited to seven participants with one leader and 12 participants with two leaders.
+Maximum group size seven with one leader, 12 with two leaders.